Riemannian Penrose inequality via Nonlinear Potential Theory: Proof of the Riemannian Penrose inequality for a single black hole

 Now we have

-The first summand in the right hand side is nonpositive by the {\em Euclidean Willmore inequality} (see~\cite{Will}), the second summand vanishes by the divergence theorem and it is well known (see~\cite[Proposition~4.1]{Bartnik}) that the third summand tends to $8 \pi m_{\rm ADM}$, as $t \to + \infty$.
-The thesis then follows, by choosing $\beta>1/2$. \end{proof}
+The first summand in the right hand side is nonpositive by the {\em Euclidean Willmore inequality} (see~\cite{Will}), the second summand vanishes by the divergence theorem and it is well known (see~\cite[Proposition~4.1]{Bartnik}) that the third summand tends to $8 \pi m_{\rm ADM}$, as $t \to + \infty$. \end{proof} Combining Lemma~\ref{lemM} with the estimate~\eqref{hopref}, we get

-We finally draw our attention to the analysis of the quadratic remainder $Q_p(t)$, defined in formula~\eqref{Fp2}.